iplana47/Smilei/doc/Sphinx/Use/namelist.rst

    :default: None

    The laser space-time profile, so if the geometry is ``3Dcartesian`` a function of 4 arguments (3 for space, 1 for time) is necessary.
-   Please note that the envelope will be entirely initialized in the simulation box already at the start of the simulation, so the time coordinate will be applied to the ``x`` direction instead of time.
+   See the parameter ``envelope_initialization`` for the meaning of the time argument.
    It is recommended to initialize the laser envelope in vacuum, separated from the plasma, to avoid unphysical results.
    Envelopes with variation scales near to the laser wavelength do not satisfy the assumptions of the envelope model (see :doc:`/Understand/laser_envelope`),